onflow/FlowCreditMarket/TidalMilestones.md

 - 👌 Rebalances/accumulation are triggered manually by a daemon process.

 ### Documentation
-- 💛 Improved documentation for Tidal, TidalProtocol, and DefiBlocks.
+- 💛 Improved documentation for Tidal, TidalProtocol, and DefiActions.
-- ✅ Sample code and tutorials for DefiBlocks.
+- ✅ Sample code and tutorials for DefiActions.